cal-cs184-student/sp22-project-webpages-AlbertScribblenaut/proj3-2/index.md

 Figure 4: *CBspheres.dae with ray depth 3*

 As seen in Figure 4, the right sphere now refracts light because rays that undergo refraction can enter and exit the sphere's material.
-Compared to the previous figure, the reflections shown in the right sphere are no longer visible due to the refracting light.
+Compared to the previous figure, most of the reflections shown in the right sphere are no longer visible due to the refracting light.
+The right sphere does have a reflected image of the left sphere, but it is not obvious.
 Three-bounce rays that refract through the right sphere undergo either of the following sequence before terminating at the camera's sensor:

 **Sequence 1**